Sign Up for Updates

-This week I spent hours researching stretching and I’ve spoken with physical therapists, trainers, and coaches to find out what correct stretching really means for individuals.
+This week I spent hours researching stretching, and I’ve spoken with physical therapists, trainers, and coaches to find out what correct stretching really means for individuals.
 Everyone I spoke with and everything I read led me to this conclusion:

-“Fitness is not a one size fits all situation and, because flexibility is a factor of fitness, you must determine what is right for your own body”
+“Fitness is not a one size fits all situation, and because flexibility is a factor of fitness, you must determine what is right for your own body.”

-I recommend that you navigate your own personal stretching needs and keep my dos and don’ts in mind.
+I recommend that you navigate your own personal stretching needs and keep my do’s and don’ts in mind.

 There is an art to finding your body’s balance and the only way to do it is to be aware and conscious of your movements.
 It’s simple advice but make sure you exercise commonsense at all times when exercising!
-If you listen to your body the chances are that you will achieve results faster and you’ll avoid causing yourself injury.
-Part of this commonsense approach to exercising is listening to your body: if you feel any pain or discomfort then stop.
+If you listen to your body, the chances are that you will achieve results faster and you’ll avoid causing yourself injury.
+Part of this commonsense approach to exercising is listening to your body: if you feel any pain or discomfort, then stop.

-My final piece of advice is to show up a few minutes early to a class and do your own dynamic stretch routine before the class starts and if you need to, stay a little later after class to complete your warm-down.
-If you are rushed for time then don’t rush your stretching: try to make your main workout more effective instead by using combination exercises.
+My final piece of advice is to show up a few minutes early to a class and do your own dynamic stretch routine before the class starts.
+And if you need to, stay a little later after class to complete your warm-down.
+If you are rushed for time, then don’t rush your stretching.
+Try to make your main workout more effective instead by using combination exercises.

-Your body is exactly that it’s ‘your body’.
+Your body is exactly that—it’s ‘your body.’
 Take responsibility for caring for it correctly and never just copy someone else’s routine.
-Instead educate yourself and find what works for you.
+Instead, educate yourself and find what works for you.
 I recommend starting at the top of your body, gently working your way down and addressing all major muscle groups.
 Stretching and movement is natural, so relax and do what feels right.